 NOTE This is an older post that has been updated with information from wonderful friends in the comments and things I have learned over the years!
 Last updated: January 2018

-WHO: Blog owners & operators that make more than $400 a year (including all those product payments in reviews & giveaways!)
+WHO: Blog owners & operators that make any money over the year (including all those product payments in reviews & giveaways!)
 EVEN if blogging or owning an etsy shop is not your full time job!
 If you make any money (or spend any money on your blog as a business) then you are required to report it on a Schedule C if you are a sole proprietor.
 You may also be able to report it under hobby income if you are not a registered business.

 WHAT: When doing your taxes you need to account for the money you made off your blog as well as your other job(s)

 WHEN: Taxes are due April 15th so make sure you sit down to get them done before hand!
 The sooner you turn in your taxes, the sooner you can get your refund!
 YAY.